GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_history.md

 DEA Waterbodies v2 differs from v1 in a few additional key areas:
 * v2 polygons have a minimum size of 2,700 m<sup>2</sup>, while v1 polygons have a minimum size of 3,125 m<sup>2</sup>.
 * There are new waterbodies in v2 not present in v1.
-* There are old waterbodies in v1 that are not present in v2, mainly including very small or rarely full polygons.
+* There are old waterbodies in v1 that are not present in v2, mainly including very small or rarely full polygons which no longer exceed the 10% presence threshold.
 * There are waterbodies in both datasets for which the outlines have changed between v1 and v2.

 ### Change in minimum polygon size

 A change in the underlying pixel size necessitated a re-evaluation of the minimum polygon size.
-In v1, the minimum polygon size was 3,125 m<sup>2</sup>, equating to 5 Landsat collection 2 pixels.
+In v1, the minimum polygon size was 3,125 m<sup>2</sup>, equating to 5 x Landsat collection 2 pixels.

-In v2, the size has been lowered slightly to 2,700 m<sup>2</sup>, which equates to 3 Landsat collection 3 pixels.
+In v2, the size has been lowered slightly to 2,700 m<sup>2</sup>, which equates to 3 x Landsat collection 3 pixels.

 This change has resulted in the inclusion of some smaller waterbodies that were not mapped in v1.